embulk/embulk-filter-encrypt/README.md

 PBKDF2 is a standard (PKCS #5) algorithm to generate key and iv from a password.

-To generate it, you can use following [genkey.rb](https://raw.githubusercontent.com/embulk/embulk-filter-encrypt/master/genkey.rb) script.
+To generate it, you can use [genkey.rb](https://raw.githubusercontent.com/embulk/embulk-filter-encrypt/master/genkey.rb) script.

 You save above text as "genkey.rb", and run it as following: